💍 Propose the prenup: Get $50 off your prenup using code PROPOSE50 for National Proposal Day!

 Consider hiring a Dallas prenup lawyer for all your prenup needs

 While it’s not legally required to hire a prenup lawyer for a valid and enforceable prenup in Texas, it is recommended.
-Unless you’ve been brushing up on recent Texas family case law (which is unlikely), then you’re probably not privy to the things that should go into a prenup.
+Unless you’ve been brushing up on recent Texas family case law (which is unlikely), you’re probably not privy to the things that should go into a prenup.
 Prenup lawyers can give you the best odds for an enforceable prenup and give you legal advice to help you create a prenup that meets your financial and relationship goals.
 But they are so expensive, you say.
-Well, yes, but if you use HelloPrenup’s attorney add-on services you can pay as low as $99 for a Dallas prenup attorney’s services!
+Well, yes, but if you use HelloPrenup’s attorney add-on services, you can pay as low as $99 for a Dallas prenup attorney’s services!
 See, everything isn’t ALWAYS bigger in Texas.

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.